ABOUT US

 Marina Chicurel, Biocuration Scientist

 Marina Chicurel began working as a writer for Alzforum in 2017 and joined the database curation team a year later.
 As a curator, she helps scientists access, share, and analyze data, primarily by growing and maintaining Alzforum’s databases.
-Marina earned a B.S. in basic biomedical research from the National Autonomous University of Mexico in Mexico City and a Ph.D. in neuroscience from Harvard.
+Marina earned a B.S. in basic biomedical research from the National Autonomous University of Mexico in Mexico City and a Ph.D. in neuroscience from Harvard Univeristy.
 Before joining Alzforum, she served as science director at the Hereditary Disease Foundation.

 Lucia Huntington, Copy Editor

-Before joining Alzforum in 2013, Lucia Huntington was a journalist who worked in Boston for the Globe and the Herald newspapers, in Seoul for The JoongAng Daily, and in Hong Kong for The International Herald Tribune.
-In 2005-2006 she worked for NATO's International Security Assistance Force in Kabul, Afghanistan, as senior editor for its news service Sada-e Azadi, which means "The Voice of Freedom" in Dari.
+Before joining Alzforum in 2013, Lucia Huntington was a journalist who worked in Boston for the Globe and the Herald newspapers, and internationally for The JoongAng Daily in Seoul and The International Herald Tribune (now the International New York Times) in Hong Kong.
+In 2005-2006 she joined NATO's International Security Assistance Force in Kabul, Afghanistan, as senior editor for its news service Sada-e Azadi.